IsaacWatt-zz/Orb-Game/README.md

 ```
 A brick is made to be more dense than an orb, thus it is more resistant to a change in position and will not move as easily if it is hit.

-The `sponge` fixture creates an obsticle with a high density and friction to ensure it cannot be pushed around, along with a restitution such that if the orb touches the sponge, the orb will bounce off of it.
+The `sponge` fixture creates an obstacle with a high density and friction to ensure it cannot be pushed around, along with a restitution such that if the orb touches the sponge, the orb will bounce off of it.

 The `log` constructor implements a `changeScale` function, that is called when the `log` is touched.
 Thus each time the orb hits a `log`, it will grow in size.
 This looks as follows:
 ```lua